-In [13], Khabbazian and Bhargava proposed the Responsibility-Based Scheme (RBS) to reduce the number of transmissions while guaranteeing full delivery under the reliable-link model.
+In [13], Khabbazian and Bhargava proposed the responsibility-based scheme (RBS) to reduce the number of transmissions while guaranteeing full delivery under the reliable-link model.
 RBS is a receiver-based algorithm.
 In RBS, each node is responsible for rebroadcasting a message to the closest nodes which have not received the message.
 A node does not need to rebroadcast the message if all its neighbor nodes have already received the message or it is not responsible for any of its neighbor nodes, thus reducing the possibility of two nearby neighbors broadcasting the same message.
-This avoids most of redundant retransmissions and makes RBS effective, although RBS is simple and does not require knowing 2-hop (or higher-hop) neighbor information.
-Khabbazian and Bhargava [13] show that RBS outperforms Edge Forwarding [11], Liu's algorithm [12], and the connected dominating set based broadcast scheme [9].
+This avoids most of redundant retransmissions and makes RBS effective, although RBS is simple and does not require knowing two-hop (or higherhop) neighbor information.
+Khabbazian and Bhargava [13] show that RBS outperforms Edge Forwarding [11], Liu's algorithm [12], and the CDS-based broadcast scheme [9].

-All of the above related work relies on the assumption of links being reliable; however, wireless links are inherently error-prone due to a number of dynamic factors such as noise, fading and interference.
+All of the above related work relies on the assumption of links being reliable; however, wireless links are inherently error-prone due to a number of dynamic factors such as noise, fading, and interference.
 The issue of how to ensure reliable data delivery to intended recipients over unreliable links has been extensively studied.
-A number of acknowledgement-based (ACK-based) retransmission schemes [14], [15], [16], [17], [18], [19], [20] and collision resolution strategies [21], [22] have been proposed.
+A number of acknowledgment-based (ACK-based) retransmission schemes [14], [15], [16], [17], [18], [19], [20] and collision resolution strategies [21], [22] have been proposed.

 Among the ACK-based retransmission schemes, Sheu et al. [16] propose the use of broadcast ACK pattern and backoff ACK window for notification purpose and overhead reduction: A node receiving a broadcast packet will randomly choose one of the minislots in the following DIFS time interval and send the broadcast ACK pattern in the chosen minislot.
-Lou and Wu [19] use a different approach to reducing acknowledgement overhead, in which ACKs are not sent out at all: Forwarding of broadcast messages at pre-selected forwarding nodes are regarded as acknowledgements instead; non-forwarding nodes are covered by at least two forwarding nodes to enhance the reliability.
-Besides, Impett et al. in [15] address the problem of ACK implosion.
-To mitigate the ACK implosion problem, [15] and [17] suggest the use of negative acknowledgements.
+Lou and Wu [19] use a different approach to reducing acknowledgment overhead, in which ACKs are not sent out at all: Forwarding of broadcast messages at preselected forwarding nodes are regarded as acknowledgments instead; nonforwarding nodes are covered by at least two forwarding nodes to enhance the reliability.
+Besides, Impett et al. [15] address the problem of ACK implosion.
+To mitigate the ACK implosion problem, Impett et al. [15] and Banerjee et al. [17] suggest the use of negative acknowledgments.

 Collision resolution strategies have also been well studied.
 For example, Gandhi et al. [21] propose a distributed collision-free broadcasting algorithm in which the transmit times for all nodes are scheduled such that collisions are avoided.
 In [22], Zhang and Shin propose a physical-layer collision resolution protocol which takes advantage of transmission diversity.
-The proposed technique can effectively decode overlapping packets in a symbol-level iterative manner, if the packets carry the same data.
-The idea is similar to the interference cancellation technique proposed in [23] which can significantly improve spatial reuse at a cost of small per-link performance degradation.
+The proposed technique can effectively decode overlapping packets in a symbollevel iterative manner, if the packets carry the same data.
+The idea is similar to the interference cancelation technique proposed in [23] which can significantly improve spatial reuse at a cost of small per-link performance degradation.